SeaBirdsGet the app

 Find the fish.

-Seabirds detects feeding flocks on the horizon and projects a GPS waypoint for you.
+SeaBirds detects feeding flocks on the horizon and projects a GPS waypoint for you.
 Tap once, send to your Garmin.
-On-device AI — no servers, no subscriptions to start.
+On-device AI — no servers, no cloud, ever.

 iPhone · iOS 17+ · A15 Neural Engine or newer